 Q: How do I apply for a JJCBE Scholarship?

 Applications for JJCBE scholarships are accepted online each fall semester beginning the first working day of November.
-Please click here to access the JJJCBE scholarships webpage.
+Please check the JJCBE scholarships webpage.

 Q: When is the scholarship application deadline?

 The application deadline is the last working day of November.

 Q: When will I hear back about my application?

 You will be notified in late January regarding your scholarship application.

 Q: How do I find out what scholarship and the dollar amount I received?

 Award winners are required to attend the scholarship banquet, during which they will receive a letter providing the description and the amount of your scholarship award.